fizzed/blaze/README.md

 ## Overview

-A speedy, flexible, mildly-opinionated general purpose JVM script-like stack built on top of Java 8.
+A speedy, flexible, general purpose scripting stack for the JVM.
 Can replace shell scripts and plays nicely with other tools.
-Only requires adding `blaze.jar` to your project directory.
+Only requires a Java 8 runtime and adding `blaze.jar` to your project directory.

 Blaze pulls together stable, mature libraries from the Java ecosystem into a light-weight package that lets you focus on getting things done.
 When you